 As you will read in the book, “Finding the Fourth Beatle“, Ringo was, and still is, a great drummer who inspired a whole new generation of drummers who wanted to play like him.
 Just read the comments from other leading drummers as to how they feel about Ringo.
 In conjunction with our findings in “Finding the Fourth Beatle“, it is clear that Ringo is respected as a drummer, and not just because he was a Beatle.

+On the day John Lennon meets Paul McCartney, the meeting was about to happen.
 After the parade, and after Paul had watched John and The Quarrymen perform, the group was over in the church hall, preparing for the evening performance.

 Ivan Vaughan walked in with Paul McCartney, but what happened next?